davidbauch/QDaCC/README.md

 - `AmpFactors` : Comma seperated list of scaling factors for the identifiers listet prior.
 - `Amps` : Comma seperated list of amplitudes.
 - `Times` : Comma seperated list of times.
 - `DDTs` : Comma sperated list of derivatives.
 This list of parameters is only used if `hermite` is chosen as the chirp generation method.
+If not used, this parameter can be omitted.
 - `Type` : Type of chirp, can be one of the following: `linear`, `spline`, `monotone` and `hermite`, which is the interpolation method the chirp class uses to generate curves from the initial points specified.